Kyagara/VSTweaks/README.md

 - Zoom with `Z`.
 - Sort all open inventories or the one being hovered by pressing `R`.
 - Sound on new chat messages.
+- Disable exclusive crafting (Sewing kit and clothing from Tailor, Sling from malefactor and so on).

 #### TODO
 - Share waypoints, maybe via a menu with a list of waypoints or by right clicking on a waypoint and clicking to share, maybe send a clickable text on chat so that other players can choose to add it to their waypoints.
-- Maybe an option to unlock exclusive recipes.
 - Maybe port some features from my old Minecraft Mods, [Fred](https://github.com/Kyagara/Fred) (music selection, autowalk, increase/decrease zoom with mousewheel, send coords to chat) and [CoopTweaks](https://github.com/Kyagara/CoopTweaks) (Discord bridging, link item in chat).
 - Maybe some linters/formatting?